-Every 2 weeks, students will complete an online, multiple choice quiz through D2L covering the lectures, readings, and module materials over a two-week period.
+Every 2 weeks, students will complete an online, multiple-choice quiz through D2L covering the lectures, readings, and module materials over a two-week period.
 You will only have one attempt on each quiz.
-Quizzes will open on Monday of each week at 12:00am Eastern time and will be accessible until 11:59pm Eastern time on Sunday of that same week.
+Quizzes will open on Monday of each week at 12:00am Eastern time and will be accessible until 11:59 pm Eastern time on Sunday of same week.
 You will have one hour to complete the quiz.
-Please remember NOT to start the quiz after 10:59 pm Eastern time on the day that it is due because you will not complete the quiz by 11:59 pm Eastern time!
+Please remember NOT to start the quiz after 11:00 pm Eastern time on the day that it is due because you will not complete the quiz by 11:59 pm Eastern time!
 There is no back-tracking for the quiz, meaning after you answer a question, you will not be able to return and change your answers later!
 There will be no quiz the week of the final exam.

 There will be 3 quizzes throughout the course which will be due at the end of week 2, 4, and 6.
-The quiz format will be comprised of 35 to 40 questions, (multiple choice and true/false), each worth either 0.5 or 1 points.
-You can earn up to 20 points on each quiz for a total of 60 possible points at the end of the course.
+Each quiz will have 40 questions and each question will be worth .5 points for a total of 20 points on each quiz.
+You can earn up to a total of 60 possible points at the end of the course.
 Each quiz will cover the lectures, readings, and module materials discussed over a two-week period.